OBOAcademy/obook/docs/pathways/early-career-data-scientist.md

 **Exercises**

-1. Make edits to this OBO Academy documentation and make a pull request.
+1. Help improve this pathway!
+Make edits to this OBO Academy page and make a pull request.
 (For example, find typos to fix, add or revise content to this document, etc.)
 2. Create a GitHub website by forking this repository: [https://github.com/laderast/academic_site_workshop](https://github.com/laderast/academic_site_workshop)

 ## 4. Learn command line